An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Intermediate Value Theorem

 In this section we prove a weak existence version of the Intermediate Value Theorem for polynomials (Theorem \ref{ivt}) and we apply it to prove the weak existence of a real root for a polynomial of odd degree (Theorem \ref{odd_degree_real_root_existence}).

-The only result extracted from Section \ref{section_ivt} used in the rest of the paper is Theorem \ref{odd_degree_real_root_existence} (Real Root of an Odd Degree Polynomial as a weak existence), which is used only in Section \ref{section_fta}.
+The only result extracted from Section \ref{section_ivt} used in the rest of the paper is the last result of the section, which is Theorem \ref{odd_degree_real_root_existence} (Real Root of an Odd Degree Polynomial as a weak existence), and is used three times in Section \ref{section_fta}.